cropgeeks/hpc-help/password-reset-email.rst

 If you do not receive the email within a few minutes, please try again or :doc:`contact-us`.

 .. note::
-   The link will be valid for 24 hours.
+   The link will be valid for 60 minutes.

 .. raw:: html